Natashya Gutierrez

 Natashya Gutierrez, is a Filipino journalist best known for her work as a multimedia reporter for internet news organization Rappler.

-She is currently the Editor-in-Chief of VICE in Asia-Pacific.
+She is currently the Editor-in-Chief of VICE in Asia-Pacific and foreign correspondent for ABC News.

 Early life and education

 The middle child of businessman Francis Gutierrez and Tina Lazcanotegui, the latter with Spanish ancestry, Gutierrez received her education from St. Pedro Poveda College and International School Manila (ISM), graduating in 2006.
 Gutierrez graduated cum laude from Yale University with a bachelor's degree in psychology in 2010.

 As a Yale Journalism scholar, Gutierrez worked with various publications, was a reporter for the undergraduate-run monthly television newsmagazine YTV News, and was co-editor-in-chief of the Yale Journal of Human Rights.

 Career

 Rappler

 After graduation, veteran journalist Maria Ressa recruited Gutierrez as a reporter for Rappler, where she regularly anchored the daily Rappler Newscast.
 Gutierrez was one of the first twelve hires, and part of Rappler's founding team.